Serekay/jellyfin-requests-bridge/README.md

 </details>

 ### Benefits
-- Fullscreen mode without browser address bar
+- Fullscreen mode without browser address bar (on IOS but not on Android)
 - Dedicated app icon on your home screen
 - External links (TMDB, IMDb etc.) work properly
 - No app store installation needed